bondz/react-static-google-map/README.md

 It takes the following props

-- `rootUrl`: (optional) The root url in which all params will be serialized and appended to.
+- `rootURL`: (optional) The root url in which all params will be serialized and appended to.
 Defaults to `https://maps.googleapis.com/maps/api/staticmap`.
 - `as`: (optional) The element for the URL to be rendered in.
 Defaults to `img`
 - `onGenerate`: (optional) function called with the generated image URL
 - `size`: (required) defines the rectangular dimensions of the map image.
 This parameter takes a string of the form `{horizontal_value}x{vertical_value}`.
 For example, `500x400` defines a map `500 pixels` wide by `400 pixels` high.
 Maps smaller than 180 pixels in width will display a reduced-size Google logo.
 This parameter is affected by the `scale` parameter; the final output size is the product of the size and scale values.